Turkish coffee: Preparation

-Coffee and water, usually with added sugar, is brought to the boil in a special pot called cezve in Turkey, and often called ibrik elsewhere.
-As soon as the mixture begins to froth, and before it boils over, it is taken off the heat; it may be briefly reheated twice more to increase the desired froth.
-Sometimes about one-third of the coffee is distributed to individual cups; the remaining amount is returned to the fire and distributed to the cups as soon as it comes to the boil.
-The coffee is traditionally served in a small porcelain cup called a kahve fincanı 'coffee cup'.
+Coffee and water, with added sugar if desired, is brought just to the boil in a special pot called cezve in Turkey, and often called ibrik elsewhere.
+As soon as the mixture begins to froth it is taken off the heat; sometimes a little of the coffee, with the desired froth, is then distributed among small cups holding about 90ml (traditionally porcelain cups called kahve fincanı, 'coffee cup').
+The coffee is typically briefly brought to the boil twice more to increase the desired froth, and is then served.

 The amount of sugar is specified when ordering the coffee.
 It may be unsweetened (sade kahve), with little or moderate sugar (az şekerli kahve, orta şekerli kahve or orta kahve), or sweet (çok şekerli kahve).
 Coffee is often served with something small and sweet to eat, such as Turkish delight.
 It is sometimes flavoured with cardamom, mastic, salep, or ambergris.

-A lot of the powdered coffee grounds are transferred from the cezve to the cup; in the cup, some settle on the bottom but much remains in suspension and is consumed with the coffee.
+Much of the finely powdered coffee is in suspension, and goes into the cup when served; some sinks to the bottom and is left, but much remains in suspension and is drunk with the coffee.

 According to connoisseurs

-In a paper for the 2013 Oxford Food Symposium, Tan and Bursa identified the features of the art or craft of making and serving Turkish coffee, according to the traditional procedures:
+In a paper for the 2013 Oxford Food Symposium, Tan and Bursa identified the features of the art or craft of making and serving Turkish coffee in the traditional way: